JasonToups/jasontoups.github.io/README.md

 ## **Crush it!!!**

-_Mobile Block Crushing Game_ built with Javascript/JQuery/HTML5, with only CSS assets.
+_Mobile Block Crushing Game_ built with Javascript, JQuery, HTML5, with only CSS assets.

 Styled after Candy Crush, players tap matching colored blocks to remove them from the board.
 This project was self-designed & engineered, improved my DOM manipulation with jQuery and writing recursive functions for the matching algorithm.